magento/architecture/design-documents/storefront/configuraiton-propagation.md

 2. Is it acceptable to have significant delay in data propagation after the configuration change?
    1. Changing Base URL may be not a big issue, especially if a redirect can be setup.
 So it may be acceptable to have URLs to be fully updated in a few hours.
    2. Changes in prices, on the other side, may not stand long delays.
+3. Do 3rd-party systems provide similar configuration?
+   1. If 3rd-party systems don't have equivalent configuration, how will it be populated in the Storefront service?
+It might be better to avoid Magento-specific concepts to simplify integrations, and instead provide indexed data to the Storefront service.
+   1. If a configuration option is pretty common among 3rd-party systems, it may make sense to reflect it in the Storefront service.

+Expected consequences are described in the decision document for each case.
+For example, time for configuration propagation in case reindexation is chosen, logic duplication/complexity in case configuration is propagated to Storefront application, performance impact for Storefront read API or for synchronization.

 ### 3. Configuration that impacts UI representation of Storefront data